I-1-2-51.Fee Petitions — General Policy

 The representative filed a fee agreement, which the decision maker approved, and subsequently, SSA disapproved because no past-due benefits resulted from the favorable determination or decision.

-The representative filed a fee agreement that included a provision limiting the agreement's application to services through a specific level of the administrative appeals process (i.e., a two-tiered fee agreement), and the decision maker disapproved the fee agreement because the claim was first favorably decided after the level specified (see I-1-2-15).
+The representative filed a fee agreement that included a provision limiting the agreement's application to services through a specific level of the administrative appeals process (i.e., a two-tiered fee agreement), and the decision maker disapproved the fee agreement because the claim was first favorably decided after the level specified (see Hearings, Appeals and Litigation Law (HALLEX) manual I-1-2-15).

-Social Security Ruling SSR 85-3 provides that a representative does not need to petition for approval to charge and collect a fee if a nonprofit organization or government agency will pay the fee and the claimant has no liability to pay any part of the fee.
-See I-1-2-5, Representative's Fees Not Subject to SSA's Authorization.
+20 CFR 404.1720(e)(1) and 416.1520(e)(1) provides that a representative does not need to petition for approval to charge and collect a fee if a nonprofit organization or government agency will pay the fee and the claimant has no liability to pay any part of the fee.
+See HALLEX I-1-2-5, Representative's Fees Not Subject to Authorization.